lotrekagency/wc-xml-catalog/README.md

 * `XML_FEED_DESCRIPTION`, contains the site description
 * `default_shippings`, contains the list of all the shippings retrieved
 * `default_tax_rates`, contains the list of all the tax rates retrieved
+* `current_language`, contains the language code of the processing generation
+* `current_tax_rate`, contains the tax rate of the processing generation

 Example: